How did the Madtown Pickleball Open become Wisconsin’s largest outdoor pickleball tournament?

 Serving up Success

-“Pickleball is a game for everyone,” says Holstein, “which perfectly matches Madison’s mantra of ‘all are welcome’ in every sense — and that includes sports.”
-The simple premise of “grab a paddle, grab a partner” reinforces accessibility and the response has been recordbreaking: in 2023, registrations grew by 50% to 375 players.
-The Madtown Pickleball Open has quickly become the largest outdoor pickleball tournament in Wisconsin, and organizers will welcome 400+ players to the 2024 tourney.
+“Pickleball is a game for everyone,” says Holstein, “which perfectly matches Madison’s mantra of ‘all are welcome’ in every sense—and that includes sports.”
+The simple premise of “grab a paddle, grab a partner” reinforces accessibility and the response has been record-breaking: In 2023, registrations grew by 50% to 375 players.
+In 2024, registrations grew to 407 players.
+Now, in its fourth year, the Madtown Pickleball Open is expected to draw up to 500 competitors.

 The Secret to Signature Events

-Heading into year three of the tournament, Holstein and his team now acknowledge it’s more than “beginner’s luck” that’s buoying this tournament.
+Heading into year four of the tournament, Holstein and his team acknowledge it’s more than “beginner’s luck” that’s buoying this tournament.
 Adding the Madtown Pickleball Open to its existing slate of Signature Events reinforces MASC’s reputation for chasing goals, working hard, being collaborative and getting creative.

-“Our plans right now to grow and scale the MPO are to push boundaries, stay innovative and keep building partnerships,” he says.
+“Our plans to grow and scale the MPO, push boundaries, stay innovative and keep building partnerships,” he says.
 “All of that with an eye on investment in our local sports community.
 We want every kid to have the opportunity to participate in sports, whether they prefer pickleball, more classic competitive sports or want to try their hand at whatever the next emerging sport may be.”

 Which begs the question: what is the next emerging sport that MASC plans to add to its Signature Events lineup?